jon-jacky/home/computing.md

   WHOIS program: :WHOIS XYZ.
 If WHOIS didn't find any regular user XYZ, you can use that name.  :LOGIN XYZ.
 You are now talking to DDT, the top-level, monitor program ..."

+- <https://news.ycombinator.com/item?id=25760381> - A rabbit hole full of Lisp -

+  *adamnew123456* writes: "the context in which Emacs was originally developed ... emphasized user power and lack of restriction to a much greater degree than much of the current computing landscape does.
+Why would you lock users or developers into a fixed, defined plugin API when you could write the application in such a way that they have access to whatever they need?

+  ... most of the Javascript you encounter is going to be executed by a browser which has a whole ton of sandboxing and mitigation mechanisms to prevent the big bad web from abusing your computer.
+I don't blame it for working that way given how few trustworthy ... actors exist on the web these days ... but there's a cost to trying to guarantee security through mechanism rather than trust."

  2 Jun 2018